SherloqueChang/DB-Practice/README.md

     #FOREIGN KEY (medicine_name) REFERENCES medicine(name) ON DELETE NO ACTION
 ) DEFAULT CHARSET UTF8 COMMENT '';

-CREATE TABLE Medical_records(
-    doctor_id VARCHAR(50) NOT NULL COMMENT 'id of the doctor', patient_id VARCHAR(50) NOT NULL COMMENT 'id of the patient', see_doctor_date DATE NOT NULL COMMENT 'date of the the record', issue VARCHAR(200) NOT NULL COMMENT 'issue of the patient', diagnosed_disease VARCHAR(200) COMMENT 'The doctor diagnosed the disease', allergens VARCHAR(200) COMMENT 'determined allergens of this record',
-    #FOREIGN KEY (doctor_id) REFERENCES doctor(id) ON DELETE NO ACTION,
-    #FOREIGN KEY (patient_id) REFERENCES patient(id) ON DELETE NO ACTION,
-) DEFAULT CHARSET UTF8 COMMENT '';

 CREATE TABLE Coronavirus_Survey_Form(
     patient_id VARCHAR(50) NOT NULL COMMENT 'Who fills the table', fill_time DATETIME NOT NULL COMMENT 'time of the form finished',